avansinformatica/I1.1-Programmeren-Lesmateriaal/_includes/week07/04-Hashmap.md

 null
 ```

-In the example, we create a HashMap where both the key and the stored object are strings.
-We add information to the HashMap with the `put()` method, which receives the references to the key and to the stored object as parameter.
+In the example, we create a `HashMap` where both the key and the stored object are strings.
+We add information to the `HashMap` with the `put()` method, which receives the references to the key and to the stored object as parameter.
 The method `get()` returns either the reference to the key given as parameter or a `null` value in case the key was not found.

-Each key is mapped to one value, within the HashMap.
+Each key is mapped to one value, within the `HashMap`.
 If we store a new value with an already existing key, the old value is lost.

 ```java
 HashMap<String, String> numbers = new HashMap<String, String>();